ycm-core/YouCompleteMe/README.md

 #### Quick start, installing all completers

 - Install YCM plugin via [Vundle][]
-- Install cmake, macvim and python; Note that the pre-installed macOs *system* vim is not supported.
+- Install cmake, macvim and python; Note that the pre-installed *macOS system* vim is not supported.

 ```
 brew install cmake python mono go nodejs
 ```

 - Pre-installed macOs *system* vim does not support Python.
-So you need to install either a Python supported vim OR macvim via homebrew:
+So you need to install either a Python supported vim OR [MacVim][] with [Homebrew][brew]:

-  - Option 1: Installing python supported vim
+  - Option 1: Installing Python supported vim

   ```
   brew install vim
   ```
-  - Option 2: Installing macvim
+  - Option 2: Installing [MacVim][]

   ```
   brew install macvim